Michael Amadio: Vegas Golden Knights

 On October 29, 2021, Amadio was placed on waivers by the Maple Leafs and claimed the following day by the Vegas Golden Knights.
 Vegas claimed him after placing Nolan Patrick on injured reserve and were dealing with a shortage of healthy forwards.
 He made his Golden Knights debut on November 2 in a 4–0 shutout loss to his former team, the Maple Leafs.
 He registered his first point with Vegas on December 1, assisting on William Carrier's second period goal in a 6–5 loss to the Anaheim Ducks.
 He scored his first goal for the Golden Knights in the next game, a two-point effort in a 7–1 win over the Arizona Coyotes.
 On January 30, 2022, the Golden Knights signed Amadio to a two-year, $1.525 million contract extension.
 He marked a three-point night scoring one goal and registering two assists in a 5–4 victory over the Anaheim Ducks on March 5.
 He finished the season playing in 53 games with Vegas, scoring 11 goals and 18 points.

 Amadio began the 2022–23 season with the Golden Knights and made their opening night roster.
 He was not expected to be anything more than a depth forward.
 He changed his game in Vegas from that of a playmaker to a more direct style and soon made earned himself a role that saw his playing time increase.
 He finished the season with 16 goals and 27 points in 67 games.
 The Golden Knights made the 2023 Stanley Cup playoffs and Amadio scored the game-winning second overtime goal in game three of the first round series against the Winnipeg Jets on April 22, 2023.
-Amadio finished the playoffs with five goals and ten points including a goal in the series-clinching game five of the 2023 Stanley Cup Finals, where the Golden Knights won the Stanley Cup.
+Amadio finished the playoffs with five goals and ten points including a goal in the series-clinching game five of the 2023 Stanley Cup Final, where the Golden Knights won the Stanley Cup.
 On July 19, Amadio was awarded the key to the city of Sault Ste.
 Marie by Mayor Matthew Shoemaker when he brought the Stanley Cup to the city.

 In 2023–24 Amadio was now an established regular on the Golden Knights as the team made few changes to the roster that won them the Stanley Cup.
 A bottom-six forward with Vegas, he played in 73 games, scoring 14 goals and 27 points.
 The Golden Knights made the 2024 Stanley Cup playoffs and faced the Dallas Stars in the first round.
 Their defence of the Stanley Cup faltered as they were eliminated by the Stars.
 Amadio appeared in four playoff games, scoring one goal and one assist.